serokell/ariadne/docs/usage-tui.md

   to mnemonics of 13 words.
 Ariadne mnemonics follow [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) with an addition of one extra word as mentioned above.
+  Created Wallet will also have a default auto generated account and address.
 - `new-account wallet: WalletId or Word name: String?`: create a new account in the specified or currently selected wallet.
 You can specify a wallet either by its ID or by its (zero-based) index in the wallet tree.